 Hours of acceptance are as follows:

 Bena Landfill – 1st and 3rd Wednesday of every month BY APPOINTMENT ONLY.
-Please call Waste Management at (661) 862-8900.
+Please call the Operations Division at (661) 862-8900.
 The Bena Landfill is located 17 miles east of Bakersfield, off Hwy.
 58 at Tower Line Road.

 Ridgecrest landfill – Monday through Thursday BY APPOINTMENT ONLY.
 Call call (661) 862-8900 to schedule an appointment.
 The Ridgecrest Landfill is located 5 miles southwest of Ridgecrest, at 3301 Bowman Road.